rosswhitfield/javelin/docs/install.rst

 Development
 ===========

-A development enviroment can easily be set up with either conda of PyPI
+A development enviroment can easily be set up with either conda or PyPI

 Using Conda
 ===========